 - 4. All serious incidents of violence shall be reported to the police and to the Chair. - 5.
 If a child is involved, the parents or guardians of the child must be contacted with the least possible delay.
 However, reporting to the police should not be delayed because of the unavailability of a parent or guardian. - 6.
-If, in the course of an investigation, the police need to speak to an employee or member of the STC regarding alleged abuse, the STC will cooperate after being informed of the nature of the request. - Any employee or member of the STC may initiate disciplinary proceedings against a suspected perpetrator of a serious incident of violence.
+If, in the course of an investigation, the police need to speak to an employee or member of the STC regarding alleged abuse, the STC will cooperate after being informed of the nature of the request. - 7.
+Any employee or member of the STC may initiate disciplinary proceedings against a suspected perpetrator of a serious incident of violence.
 However, any Discipline Committee struck must determine whether to defer its investigation or disciplinary proceedings until the police investigation is complete. - 8.
-Regardless of whether an employee or member of the STC initiates disciplinary proceedings, the Chair must consider whether an internal STC investigation should be conducted, or internal disciplinary proceedings commenced, and determine the appropriate timing of any investigation or proceedings.
+Regardless of whether an employee or member of the STC initiates disciplinary proceedings, the Chair must consider whether an internal STC investigation should be conducted, or internal.

 Title Effective Date Page

-The Abuse, Harassment & Discrimination Policy March 1, 2023 13 of 14
+The Abuse, Harassment & Discrimination Policy March 1, 2024 13 of 14

 Policy Number Updates and Replaces

 STC HR 1 March 1, 2021

-Next Review Date
+Next Review Date -

-March 1, 2024
+March 1, 2025